 - MINORS - a birth certificate showing the names and relationship* of both parents must be submitted for each child age 15 and younger, even when there is a previous US Passport.
 Birth certificates must be original and issued by the birth state’s Vital Statistics Office.

 - Not accepted: Please note that hospital birth certificates are not acceptable for proof of citizenship, neither are California abstract birth certificates and some Texas abstract birth certificates.

-- Also, the Department of State will only accept Puerto Rican birth certificates issued on or after July 1, 2010 as primary evidence of U.S. citizenship.
+- Puerto Rican birth certificates: The Department of State will only accept Puerto Rican birth certificates issued on or after July 1, 2010 as primary evidence of U.S. citizenship.
 For more information on the Puerto Rican birth certificate law visit the Puerto Rico Federal Affairs Administration website at www.prfaa.com (English) or www.prfaa.com/certificadosdenacimiento/ (Spanish).

 - Current picture identification, such as a state driver's license or ID card.